jlrwi/curried-parseq/README.md

         requestor_array
     )

-Each of these factories (except for `parallel_object` and the applied versions) takes an array of requestor functions.
+Each of these factories (except for `parallel_object`) takes an array of requestor functions.
 The `parallel` factory can take two arrays of requestor functions.

 Each of these factory functions returns a requestor function.
 A factory function may throw an exception if it finds problems in its parameters.